openedx/frontend-app-payment/README.rst

 API Documentation
 -----------------

-To view the api documentation, navigate to `http://localhost:18130/api-docs`_ and log in with a staff account.
+To view the API documentation, navigate to `http://localhost:18130/api-docs`_ and log in with a staff account.
 Related endpoints:

   - GET /bff/payment/v0/payment/